Analysis

 import requests

 requests.post(self.webhook_url, json=payload)The colour mapping does some quiet work here: single-approval messages come through amber (warning), multi-approval comes through red (danger), so an approver reads the stakes before reading a word.
 The attachment shape itself is sound.
-Slack documents that interactive buttons live in an actions array inside an attachment, and that attachments accept warning and danger colour values, per its legacy interactive message field guide.
+Slack documents that interactive buttons live in an actions array inside an attachment, and that attachments accept warning and danger colour values, per its legacy interactive message field guide (opens in a new tab).

 There's a catch, though, and it's the one I flagged at the top.
-This example POSTs to a plain incoming webhook, and Slack's own docs are blunt that legacy incoming webhooks don't support interactive messages.
+This example POSTs to a plain incoming webhook, and Slack's own docs are blunt that legacy incoming webhooks don't support interactive messages (opens in a new tab).
 Drop this code in as-is and the buttons either won't render or won't do anything when clicked.
 To get working Approve and Reject buttons you need a proper Slack app: post the message with chat.postMessage, turn on interactivity, and point it at an endpoint that catches the button clicks and feeds them back into the approve and reject methods from Step 2.
 Treat the snippet as the message template, not the whole integration.

 Do/Don't